 Big-name influencers with colossal followings can make for some epic partnerships, but these collabs don’t come cheap.

-Up-and-coming influencers are more affordable and often seen as more authentic by audiences, hence higher engagement rates.
+Smaller-level influencers and creators are more affordable and often seen as more authentic by audiences, leading to higher engagement rates.

 While brands might assume a smaller following means less impact, these influencers often have close-knit online communities with stronger influence than influencers with massive followings.